Non-Splitting Coflow Scheduling with Provable Guarantees in Heterogeneous Parallel Networks: Introduction

-In the scheduling problem for identical parallel networks, Chen~\cite{chen2023efficient1} introduced an approximation algorithm that achieves approximation ratios of $6-\frac{2}{m}$ for arbitrary release times and $5-\frac{2}{m}$ for zero release times.
-Additionally, when precedence constraints exist among coflows, Chen~\cite{chen2023efficient2} presented an $O(\chi)$-approximation algorithm, where $\chi$ represents the coflow number of the longest path in the directed acyclic graph (DAG).
+For identical parallel networks, Chen~\cite{chen2023efficient1} designed an algorithm yielding approximation guarantees of $6-\frac{2}{m}$ and $5-\frac{2}{m}$ for arbitrary and zero release times, respectively.
+To handle coflows with precedence constraints, Chen~\cite{chen2023efficient2} further presented an $O(\chi)$-approximation scheme, where $\chi$ denotes the coflow number of the longest path in the directed acyclic graph (DAG).
+Regarding makespan minimization for a single coflow, Huang \textit{et al.}~\cite{Huang2020} initially established an $O(m)$-approximation algorithm for heterogeneous parallel networks with $m$ network cores.
+This theoretical frontier was recently advanced by Chen~\cite{CHEN2023104752} via a breakthrough $O\left(\frac{\log m}{\log \log m}\right)$-approximation algorithm optimized for heterogeneous architectures.

-In addressing the makespan problem, Chen and Chen~\cite{chen2023schedulingcoflowsminimizingmakespan} proposed an algorithm for scheduling in identical parallel networks, achieving an approximation ratio of $\frac{8}{3} - \frac{2}{3m}$.
-Additionally, Chen~\cite{CHEN2023104752} introduced an $O\left(\frac{\log m}{\log \log m}\right)$-approximation algorithm specifically designed for heterogeneous parallel networks.
-Later, Chen developed another approximation algorithm with a ratio of $2 + \epsilon$~\cite{chen2023improvedapproximationcoflowsscheduling}.